 After that, you will find Cohorts in the Explore section of your Countly Dashboard, under the Users category.

 Before diving deeper, let's get to know the plugin interface that consists of 3 main views: Overview, Detail, and Compare.

 Overview is the welcoming screen of Cohorts.
 As the name implies, it gives you summarized information about your cohorts.
 In addition to that, you can create, edit, or delete cohorts using this view.
 You can navigate to each cohort's detail by clicking its row as well.

-- Cohort's Name column: displays the cohort's name, when was last updated, and its visibility setting.
-You can also add the cohort to your favorites using star icon.
+- Cohort's Name column: Display of the cohort's name, when it was last updated, and its visibility setting.
+You can also add the cohort to your favorites using a star icon.

-- Segmentation column: Current number of users in your cohort
+- Current Users column: Current number of users in your cohort.

-- Today's change column: 30-day trend of number of users in the cohort.
+- Today's change column: The number of increasing or decreasing users ocurred in the current day and a 30-day trend graph of the number of users in the cohort.

 View Usersoption to access the User Profiles filtered by that specific cohort.